divio/divio-cloud-docs/reference/addons-key.rst

 For local development you will need to edit ``docker-compose.yml``, changing ``postgres:13.5-alpine`` to ``mdillon/postgis:13.5-alpine``.
-On the cloud, you will need to make a support request to have the new database enabled for the project.
+On the cloud, you will need to make a support request to have the new database enabled for the application.

 See :ref:`manage_postgres_extensions` for more details.